Getting started as a collector

 You can also reorder or hide categories to put what you care about first.
 Tap the Edit button on the category strip — drag categories into your preferred order, hide any you don't want, then save.

-The Map shows studios as pins, with colored dots indicating which kinds of practitioners work inside.
+The Map shows studios and independent practitioners as pins.
 Tap a pin to open the studio's info, team, events, and job offers.
 Use the Map filters to find, for example, tattoo artists who do traditional and speak French near you.
+See finding artists and studios on the map for the full tour.

 Bookmark posts you might come back to